EESSI/docs/docs/governance/terms_of_use.md

 Basic telemetry or usage data may be collected for monitoring and improvement of the project.
 This is handled in accordance with the **GDPR** and relevant EU data protection standards.

 ## 5. No Guarantees
-EESSI is provided “as-is.”
+EESSI is provided "as-is".
 Availability, performance, or correctness of the software stack is not guaranteed.
 Use is at your own risk.

 ## 6. Liability
 The EESSI maintainers and affiliated institutions are not liable for damages or losses arising from use of the software stack.